mspnp/app-service-environments-ILB-deployments/README.md

    ```

 ### 8. Deploy services: cosmos, sql, servicebus and storage
-   This module provisions the essential backend services required.
-It includes a Cosmos DB instance for distributed caching, a secure SQL Server and database for relational data, and a Key Vault for managing secrets using role-based access control.
-A premium-tier Service Bus is configured to enable reliable messaging between application components, while a storage account and blob container provide scalable storage for static resources.
+   This module provisions the essential backend services required for the application.
+It includes a Cosmos DB instance for distributed caching, a secure SQL Server and database for relational data, and an Azure Key Vault for managing secrets using role-based access control.
+A premium-tier Service Bus is configured to enable reliable messaging between application components.
+Additionally, a storage account with a blob container provides scalable storage for static resources, while a second storage account is designated for use by the Function App as Azure WebJob storage.
 All services are deployed with public network access disabled where applicable, ensuring a secure and private infrastructure.

    ```bash
    # [This takes about five minutes to run.]